LMKlein/LMKlein.github.io/README.md

 ## Other Editing Services (not for manuscript-length works)

-### Proofreading (beginning at .005USD/word for US clients; note that EU clients will be subject to VAT):
+### Proofreading (beginning at .007USD/word for US clients, plus PayPal fees; note that EU clients will be subject to VAT):

 Grammar cleanups ONLY for webpages, non-manuscript-length translation work, advertising copy, white papers, etc. This option is best suited to works on solid footing in regard to their content and presentation; no developmental or structural content review is included, and fact-checking is not provided.